Alex9779/IKEA-Samla-Inserts/README.md

 - splittable insert layers (halve and quarter possible)
 - engraving or embossing of layer marks (toggleable and customizable)
 - combine layers, useful if you want an even layer count but layers with uneven height ratios
+- adjustable fillets at the bottom of the cells for easier access to small parts

 ## WARNING!!!
-WIP!!!
-This is still work-in-progress!
-Pull requests welcome!

 I did a lot of test prints and finally I printed a whole set for each box size!

-Measures look good, very good to me, no great adjustments needed anymore!
+Measures look good, very good to me!
 Happy printing!

 But this does not mean it is perfect for your printer, print settings and material!

+There is a hidden "test" option, if set to "true" it generates just a corner from bottom top top of an insert I used to figure out the scaling values.

 ## Usage
 - Get and install [OpenSCAD](https://www.openscad.org/).